VoltCruelerz/OwlMarble-Magic/feats/feats.md

 _Requirement: Aasimar_

 You regain the use of your Radiant Soul, Radiant Consumption, or Necrotic Shroud on a short rest, and when you use it, you gain temporary hit points equal to your level that last for the effect’s duration.
+SDF

 ## Arcane Accuracy [New]